YARN.SCHOOL

 BREAKFAST is continental, so come early to chat and knit, or sneak back to your room with coffee and a little something if you’re not a morning person.
 Breakfast includes coffee and tea, waffles, fruit, cold cereal, yogurt, pastries, toast, etc.

-DINNER is served buffet or family style.
+LUNCH and DINNER are family style.
 As always, you’re free to enjoy the group or fix a plate and skip out, if you’d prefer a little solitude.

-SNACKS (chips, popcorn, cookies, candy, fruit, etc.) are available free around the clock.
+SNACKS (chips, popcorn, cookies, candy, fruit, etc.) and leftovers from past meals are available free around the clock.

 If you’re bringing your own special snacks or beverages, you may keep them in one of the group fridges.